 Step One – Place frozen taquitos into a slow cooker that has been prepared with cooking spray.

-Step Two – Top the taquitos with the enchilada sauce—cover and cook on LOW for 4 hours, or HIGH for 2.5 hours.
+Step Two – Top them with the enchilada sauce—cover and cook on LOW for 4 hours, or HIGH for 2.5 hours.

-Step Three – Sprinkle the taquitos with shredded cheese.
+Step Three – Sprinkle the with shredded cheese.
 Re-cover and allow the cheese to melt.

 Step Four – Garnish the finished taquitos with chopped cilantro and black olives.